-If you are in group 2, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
+If you are in group 5 because of the intensity of the visit schedule, once enrolled you will be compensated for your time, the inconvenience of having blood tests and procedures, and your travel expenses.
 The total amount compensated will be approximately £<<XXX>>.